FelixWeichselgartner/felixweichselgartner.github.io/index.md

 ### Education

-I was able to finish Bachelor and Master in only 9 semesters (one semester faster than standard period of study), because I completed my 7th semester of the Bachelor and my 1st semester of the master simultaneously.
+I was able to finish Bachelor and Master in only 9 semesters (one semester faster than standard period of study), because I completed my 7th semester of the Bachelor and my 1st semester of the Master simultaneously.

 <table id="vitae">
   <tr>